control

 Bases: BodyItem

-Represents VAR
+Represents VAR.

 Source code in src/robot/model/control.py